Facebook Messenger bots help monitor Kenya election violence

 In 2013, there was thankfully much less violence, Manning said in an interview.
 However, reports of violence did still come in.
 A University of Pennsylvania study showed that around 75 percent of people who submitted a report to Ushahidi received a response.

-Come 2017, and the fear of violence is once again very real.
+Come 2017, and the fear of violence is again very real.
 Reuters has reported carnage at Nairobi's bus station as people flee the capital for their ethnic heartlands.
 The New York Times tells of an exodus from the Great Rift Valley, where much of the 2007 violence took place.
-Nervous Kenyans are stockpiling food, and police have prepared first aid kits, according to Reuters.
+Nervous Kenyans are stockpiling food, and police have prepared first-aid kits, according to Reuters.

 As of Monday evening, no violence had been reported to Ushahidi, Manning said.
 But developments in technology mean that when the reports do come in, the team will be better equipped to handle them than they were back in 2008.